 The links style course designed by Coore & Crenshaw, was built on a construction landfill, which created a topography of rolling hills.
 The lack of trees or tall vegetation meant that whatever structure existed had to make a statement, the right statement.
 An aerial view of the course gives us a clear perspective of the grandeur and strategic orientation of the Clubhouse.
 Standing proudly at the 18 th green, the Clubhouse offers maximum convenience to players as they make it to the halfway point of their game, and then again as they complete their journey.
 Standing in front of the Clubhouse, the combination of exterior materials; stucco, wood, and continuous walls of black steel framed windows, drives curiosity about the contents within.
 The various architectural components differ greatly, but still result in a cohesive aesthetic.

-The interior design was spearheaded by Tina Anastasia, Partner in Mark Finlay Interiors, LLC.
+The interior design was spearheaded by Mark Finlay Interiors, LLC.
 The interior spaces convey a masculine, comfortable atmosphere, complimented by a stylized modern touch.
-Anastasia’s goal in designing the Clubhouse’s décor was to reference classic design patterns and colors while keeping the interiors fresh and new.
+The team’s goal in designing the Clubhouse’s décor was to reference classic design patterns and colors while keeping the interiors fresh and new.
 Making that connection with the architectural style of the building required a tasteful blend of curated furniture and art and a color scheme that was both striking and restrained.
 Undeniably, the gorgeous views of the golf course, visible from almost every room of the Clubhouse, are an integral part of the design and the focus of the composition.

 Each room of the Clubhouse was designed to provide maximum viewing opportunities while considering both aesthetic and functionality for the members.
 The Grill Room, with an eclectic variety of seating options, connects indoor and outdoor living with dining and lounge areas on a patio that engages the landscape and leads right onto the course.
 A Private Dining Room offers an exclusive space for intimate functions and connects to a chic Ballroom that accommodates large events while maintaining a luxurious atmosphere.
 The Men’s Locker Room on the first floor is equipped with its own bar and lounge area.
 Upstairs, the Women’s Locker room and Championship Lounge enjoy amazing vistas of the course and Trinity Forest.
 Finlay’s favorite space, the upper terrace, takes full advantage of the Texas breezes and natural ventilation as a covered exterior lounge.
 Connecting each side of the second story, this space has a grandstand design to view the course on one side and the forest on the other.